Guide to creating a survey

 Think carefully about your use of personal data

-• Does your survey contain personal data?
+• Does your survey form contain personal data?

 This is also the case if your survey includes demographic questions where the response will make it possible to identify individuals by a process of deduction, especially if the group targeted by the survey is relatively small.